 This hygrometer has a colour-coded display showing whether your home is too dry, too wet or at an ideal ‘comfort’ level.
 It measures the temperature in both Fahrenheit and Celsius and displays the relative humidity as a percentage.

-- Dial that clearly shows when the humidity is too high
+There’s a digital display showing temperature and humidity levels, with a dial that clearly shows when the humidity is too high.

 The ETI Healthy Living Thermometer & Hygrometer is a useful product that will give you a clear indication of whether or not your property is too damp.
 It lacks some useful features such as a clock, but the display is useful with its combination of a digital display and a dial.